unquabain/Nanowrimo2010/2010-11-01/chapter_01.markdown

 lustre!
 Dress-like trousers and a robe-like smock.
 A black mask to cover his eyes, and that was a courtesy because you cannot look the wind in the eyes and remain sane.
-The wind stood before Penny as a Scaramouche and held out his gloved hand for her to take.
+The wind stood before Penny as a Pulcinella and held out his gloved hand for her to take.
 Penny said “no” again and the wind cocked his head, once more puppy-like, and held his hand a little further out.
 Penny said “yes” and took his hand.